 My guess is that it was the first mediator who had run out of tools.
-With imagination exhausted, someone threw his hands into the air and declared the negotiation over and decided it was time to send everyone home, declaring an impasse and deeming the mediation process, not just the session, to have failed.
+With imagination exhausted, someone threw their hands into the air and declared the negotiation over and decided it was time to send everyone home, declaring an impasse and deeming the mediation process, not just the session, to have failed.

-For negotiators to declare an impasse can make sense.
-The goal in negotiation is to win, so the threat of impasse can sometimes be an effective tactic in achieving that goal, especially in cases where one party needs it to resolve worse than the other.
+For negotiators to declare impasse can make sense, if you think about it.
+The goal in negotiation, after all, is to win.
+And the threat of impasse can sometimes be an effective tactic in achieving that goal.
 Commercial mediators, however, are hired to settle cases.
 In this world, impasse is a bad word.
-Moreover, I believe it is a fallacy.
+Moreover, I think it is a fallacy.